icann/rst-api-spec/README.md

 3.1.0](https://spec.openapis.org/oas/latest.html) specification.

-A user-friendly rendering of the API specification is [here](rst-ap-spec.html), which is generated using the [https://editor-next.swagger.io](Swagger Editor).
+A user-friendly rendering of the API specification is [here](rst-ap-spec.html), which is generated using the [Swagger Editor](https://editor-next.swagger.io).

 There are actually *two* different YAML files, representing two different "views" of the API: